An Improved Quantum Algorithm for 3-Tuple Lattice Sieving: Introduction

-To get a faster algorithm, we improve the search for vectors satisfying the stronger property by locality-sensitive filtering using random product codes (RPCs, following~\cite{BDGL16}).
-Roughly speaking, the idea here is to choose a certain number of random center points, and do a preprocessing step that, for each of the $m$ vectors in $L$, writes down their closest center points.
-The properties of RPCs allow us to do this efficiently.
-Then in step~1, to find, for a given $\vx$, a $\vy \in L$ such that $\langle\vx,\vy\rangle\geq 1/3$ we will restrict the search to those $\vy$ that share a close center point with~$\vx$, because those $\vy$ are relatively close to $\vx$ (thus more likely to satisfy $\langle\vx,\vy\rangle\geq 1/3$) and form a much smaller set than all $m$ $\vy$'s in our list~$L$.
-Similarly, for step~2, it is easier to find a $\vz\in L$ close to (a fixed, normalized) $\vx-\vy$ if we focus only on the vectors $\vz$ that share a close center point with $\vx-\vy$.
-This approach may overlook some close $(\vx,\vy)$ pairs if $\vx$ and $\vy$ do not share a close center point, or it may overlook some $\vz\in L$ that is close to $\vx-\vy$ but does not share a close center point with it.
-However, a careful analysis, with a careful choice of the number of center points to balance the costs of steps~1 and~2, shows that this modified method (repeated $\tilde{O}(m)$ times and choosing a fresh RPC once in a while to ensure no good triple is overlooked all the time) will find $m$ triples satisfying the stronger property.
+Similarly, for step~2, it is easier to find a $\vz\in L$ close to $\vx-\vy$ if we focus only on those $\vz \in L$ that share a close center point with $\vx-\vy$.
+This approach may overlook some close $(\vx,\vy)$ pairs or some $\vz\in L$ close to $\vx-\vy$ (if $\vx$ and $\vy$, respectively $\vx-\vy$ and $\vz$, do not share a close center point).
+However, we can show that a careful application of these ideas enables us to balance the costs of steps~1 and~2, and that this modified method (repeated $\tilde{O}(m)$ times and choosing a fresh RPC once in a while to ensure no good triple is overlooked all the time) will find $m$ good triples.
 This results in a quantum algorithm that solves~\Cref{prob:finding-many-3-tuples} with list size $m \approx 2^{0.1887d}$ in time $2^{0.2846 d}$, giving a speedup over the previous best known time complexity for this choice of~$m$.